TheBIPM/SI-Reference-Point-generation-scripts/docs/Readme.md

 # Docs

-This contains documentation gathered from previous code architecture.
-Description.docx could/should be replaced by markdown up-to-date documentation. xls2yaml.py has been used to convert excel input to yaml and may be removed at some point.
+This contains documentation generation tools and data.

+Current documentation may be found in [SI_Reference_Point.md](./SI_Reference_Point.md)